s-20/unnamed/Death.md

 They are an Ex Character.

-## The Dying Condition

-When character is on the brink of death, they may gain the Dying [Condition](Conditions.md).
-The Dying Condition is usually reserved for [Combat](Combat.md) or similar intense short conflicts, but it can be thrown in whenever it might up the stakes.

-A character gains the Dying in three main ways - when they have Wounds equal to their [Wound Threshold](WoundThreshold.md), when they take [Massive Damage](WoundThreshold.md), or as a result of poison or similar effects.

-The Dying Condition has the following effects:

-- The character gains the [Off Balance Condition](Conditions.md) if they don't already have it
-- Taking more then one action in a round increases the Dying conditions's stack by 1 for each action taken
-- If the character does not receive first aid of some kind, they must make a Death Check at the end of their turn - see [Wound Threshold](WoundThreshold.md).

-If the character's Dying stack ever equals their Wound Threshold, that's it - they're beyond help, and are going to die.
-The character may die immediately, or they may get one final Heroic Action.

 ## Heroic Action

 A dying character always gets a chance to utter last words - or even last paragraphs, if dramatically appropriate.

-Alternately (or in addition, if it seems like fun), they may take one final action of some kind - arming the bomb as they collapse, throwing a dagger at the BBG, leaping in front of an ally to take the bullet, or whatever else occurs to you.
+Sometimes, they may take one final action of some kind - arming the bomb as they collapse, throwing a dagger at the Bad Guy, leaping in front of an ally to take the bullet, or whatever else occurs to you.

 A Heroic Action should be taken very soon after the character's fate is sealed.
-In combat, it must be within two rounds of gaining their final stack in the Dying Condition; out of combat, it's a bit more relaxed - it should be very soon, but it should also be dramatically appropriate, so there's more latitude.
+When the Dying action occurs is a bit relaxed - it should be very soon, but it should also be dramatically appropriate, so there's more latitude.

 Heroic Actions always at least partially succeed.
 Most of the time, these actions shouldn't require a check, they should simply succeed to a degree that is dramatically appropriate.
 This should provide a significant benefit to the character's allies, or perhaps even win the day.

-If a check *is* required, then any successes on the check are doubled, and the player must roll all quirks to fail.
+If a check *is* required, then any successes on the check are doubled.
+Since the character is dying anyway, there is absolutely no reason not to burn all Traits and Aspects pulled into the roll, so double those successes again - that is, 4 per even number rolled, and 8 if a 6 is rolled with an Aspect.

 ## The Death Rant